 All employees are expected to perform their jobs in an efficient and effective manner.
 However, when it becomes clear that your ability to be efficient or effective is compromised, your supervisor may need to step in and address misconduct, inappropriate workplace behavior or poor performance.

-The supervisor should identify the problem, provide suggested ways of overcoming the deficiency, create a time period for that improvement, and establish the consequences if no improvements are made.
-It is advisable that a written record be made and/or written notification be provided to the employee.
+Your supervisor should identify the problem, provide suggested ways of overcoming the deficiency, create a time period for that improvement, and establish the consequences if no improvements are made.
+It is advisable that a written record be made and/or written notification be provided to you as the employee.

-A few examples of inappropriate workplace behavior that could result in disciplinary action includes, but is not limited to:
+Inappropriate workplace behavior that could result in disciplinary action includes, but is not limited to:

 - Habitual tardiness

 - An employee who forgets to do an assignment or who flagrantly refuses to do an assigned task

 - Receiving and making excessive or lengthy personal phone calls